Muennighoff/sgpt/README.md

 ### Use SGPT with Huggingface

-Below we provide python examples to use the pretrained models for your own semantic search use case.
+Below we provide python examples to use the pre-trained models for your own semantic search use case.
 We highly recommend replacing the model names with larger models, e.g. `Muennighoff/SGPT-5.8B-weightedmean-nli-bitfit` for biencoder/symmetric.
 For small models, SBERT outperforms SGPT.
 See our paper for more information.

 #### Biencoder